 The major hormones of the ovaries are progesterone and estrogens.

-Estrogens – It is a group of female sex hormones essential for reproduction and the development of female reproductive system.
+Estrogens – It is a group of female sex hormones essential for reproduction and the development of the female reproductive system.
 Estrogens are responsible for maturation and growth of the vagina and uterus, widening of pelvis, breast and the uterus changes during the menstrual cycle, and increasing growth of hairs on the body.

-Progesterone – These are the hormones whose function is to prepare the uterus for conception, regulating changes in uterus during the Menstrual cycle, ovulation aids, and stimulating gland development for the production of milk during pregnancy.
+Progesterone – These are the hormones whose function is to prepare the uterus for conception, regulating changes in the uterus during the Menstrual cycle, ovulation aids, and stimulating gland development for the production of milk during pregnancy.

 Male Gonad Hormones